rishibhushan/jenkins_mcp_server/docs/API.md

 ### configure-webhook

-**NEW in v2.0!** Configure webhook notifications for Jenkins events.
+**new in v1.1.0!** Configure webhook notifications for Jenkins events.

 **Parameters:**